ogotbanned/United-states-welfare-guide/readme.txt

 A means of transportation.
 (I recommend a bike.)

-Ebt and medical aid.
+EBT and medical aid.
 Cash (general assistance) if you really live in a leftest state.

 8:Now comes the hard part: Go to your local social security office and apply for ssi/ssdi.
 Make sure you have a stable phone number and an address as this is going to take some time.